forsterepi/epicmodel/README.md

 to offer all necessary tools for a causal modeling workflow in R for epidemiologists.
-Causal modeling describes a structured process of making causal assumptions based on which an epidemiological study is conduted and its results are interpreted.
+Causal modeling describes a structured process of making causal assumptions based on which an epidemiological study is conducted and its results are interpreted.
 We are always making causal assumptions, at least implicitly.
 Causal modeling is about doing so explicitly.
 Did you ever wonder what to measure, how to define your variables, or how to model your outcome of interest?
 If yes, chances are